Healthcare mobile app development for doctors

 Source: ada.com

-Core features of telehealth applications
+Core features of telehealth apps:

-• leaving notes
+• Consultation notes and summaries

-Medical calculator apps
+Medical calculator and clinical decision support apps

 MDCalc